 The PAT test procedure is carried out in four steps:

-• Inspection – This involves inspecting the appliance for any damage or wear and tear.
+Inspection – This involves a pat inspection of the appliance for any damage or wear and tear.
 It includes checking for cracks, missing parts, loose wires, etc.

 By following the four steps of pat testing above, you can ensure electrical safety